-For anyone who loves a mystery, McCrone Associates has a plethora of stories to capture the imagination.
+For anyone who loves a mystery, McCrone Associates, part of the McCrone Group, has a plethora of stories to capture the imagination.
 Known for more than fifty years for their analytical services, the independent consulting lab has helped to solve crimes, identify foreign materials in products ranging from pills to plastics to electronics, and even dash a few dreams.

 Two of its highest profile cases, analyzed by founder Walter C. McCrone and McCrone’s team of scientists, provided evidence that refuted the validity of the Shroud of Turin and the Vinland map.
 Neither the linen cloth, reputed to be the burial cloth of Jesus Christ, nor the map, a purported 15th century map of North America (Vinland) proving that the Vikings found their way to the Americas before Columbus, proved to be authentic.

 Variety of Analytical Projects is the Fun Part of the Job

 “Not all of our projects are like the Shroud or the Vinland Map,” says Kent Rhodes, Vice President & Director of Instrumental Analysis at McCrone Associates.
 “Many are much more routine, but the variety of the people and the projects is the fun part of the job.
 The great thing about being in the consulting business is that there is always a new challenge coming through the door.
 Our clients come from many varied disciplines and thus we continuously see a large variety of samples.”